iXedium/satisfactory-playground/docs/PROJECT_STRUCTURE.md

 ### `src/utils/`

-Contains general utility functions reusable across the application, often pure functions.
+General utility functions, including core calculation logic.

-- `calculateAccumulatedFromTree.ts`: Utility function to calculate accumulated resources based on a dependency tree.
+- `calculateAccumulatedFromTree.ts`: Calculates aggregated resource totals from a dependency tree.
-- `calculateDependencyTree.ts`: **REFACTORED** - The core logic for calculating the production dependency tree.
-Now delegates caching to `treeCalculationCache` and import node creation to `importNodeLogic`.
-Uses utilities from `treeUtils`.
-Correctly populates `availableRecipes` for root nodes.
+- `calculateDependencyTree.ts`: Core logic for recursively calculating production dependencies, including cycle detection and byproduct handling.
-- `importNodeLogic.ts`: **NEW** - Contains helper functions specifically for creating import nodes (`createImportNode`) and managing their original children (`storeOriginalChildren`, `restoreOriginalChildren`).
-Also includes `autoImportNodeChildrenThunk` which now correctly populates `availableRecipes` for auto-imported roots.
+- `importNodeLogic.ts`: **NEW** - Utility functions related to creating and managing import nodes.
 - `nodeReferenceUtils.ts`: Utility functions for working with node references, paths, or related data structures within the tree.
 Includes helpers used by the unimport logic (`findNodeConsumers`, `getImportReference`).
 - `treeCalculationCache.ts`: **NEW** - Manages the `Map`-based cache for memoizing `calculateDependencyTree` results.
 - `treeDiffing.ts`: Utility functions potentially used for comparing different versions of the dependency tree state.